jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ---

-To illustrate every step needed to create device trusts, we will ignore the `BIGIP_LIST` ENV variable and the pre-installed `dockerContainers` and `dockerContainersLegacy116` device groups which the API Services Gateway team added to ease this concern.
+To illustrate every step needed to create device trusts, we will ignore the `BIGIP_LIST` ENV variable and the pre-installed `dockerContainers` and `dockerContainersLegacyXXX` device groups which the API Services Gateway team added to ease this concern.
 We will create a new device group and establish trust step by step.
 We do this so you can learn not only how it works, but understand how to troubleshoot any problems you experence.

 Later we will create an iControl LX extension to allow the addition of trusted devices dynamically through a declarative interface!